elsa-wanderlust/cocktails/README.md

 ![add to favorites](./src/images/screenshots/AddRemoveFavorite.png)

-- if logged in, can see all the cocktails save as favorite
+- if logged in, can see all the cocktails saved as favorite

 ![favorite cocktails](./src/images/screenshots/Favorites.png)